Brexit Negotiations, Phase 2: Transition, Trade, and Trouble Ahead

 At the EU level, negotiations about the proposed E-Privacy Regulation, an update to the existing E-Privacy Directive, are ongoing.
 Although it is still a draft, many of the features of the Regulation are fairly clear.
 The Regulation aims to “level the playing field” between traditional telecommunications providers (e.g., copper-, fibre-, mobile- and satellite-based), and their innovative competitors (instant messaging or VoIP services), to guarantee that the same privacy rules apply to all.
 As it currently stands, the draft Regulation is likely to limit considerably how voice communications data may be used by providers, including for product research, design or development purposes.

-For our full analysis, see the full article on the Regulation by our colleague, Ezra Steinhardt, on Covington’s Inside Privacy Blog – available here.
+For our full analysis, see the full article on the Regulation on Covington’s Inside Privacy Blog – available here.

 Developments in Life Sciences Policy

 We outline below an overview of recent policy and legislative developments of importance to the life sciences industry in Europe.
 These are broadly split into policy developments, and updates on EU funding, including the Horizon 2020 research funding program.

 On January 31st, 2018, the European Commission is expected to publish its legislative proposal on Health Technology Assessment (HTA).
 Its objective Commission is to improve cooperation among EU Member States in assessing the value and effectiveness of health technology (including innovative drugs and medical devices).
 The proposal would also seek to bring closer the various national processes to evaluate the added value of health technology, so as to avoid duplicating efforts within the EU.